 A joint initiative for industrial upcycling of textile waste streams & circular materials

-The initiative is coordinated by EURATEX, and managed at 3 levels:
+The initiative is coordinated by EURATEX with a 3 levels structure:

-– A ReHubs Task Force (TF) which gathers the national textiles and apparel associations, and focuses on the general strategy of the dossier.
+ReHubs Task Force (TF): bringing together national textiles and apparel associations, and focusing on the general strategy of the dossier

-– A Business Council (BC) which gathers companies that are committed to invest in the ReHubs initiative, and finance the Technical Economic Study.
+Business Council (BC): bringing together companies committed to invest in the ReHubs initiative by financing the Technical Economic Study

-– A Stakeholder Forum (SF) which gathers interested stakeholders, who wish to use or contribute to the ReHubs initiative.
+Stakeholder Forum (SF): bringing together interested stakeholders wishing to use or contribute to the ReHubs initiative

 Role, Composition & Organisation